Wisconsin Campaign Finance Glossary

 Also see soft money.

-Candidates registered with the GAB may "terminate" their registrations if they intend to cease all financial activity, have cash balances of zero and no outstanding debts.
+Candidates or other committees registered with the GAB may "terminate" their registrations if they intend to cease all financial activity, have cash balances of zero and no outstanding debts.
 Candidates who have terminated their committees must re-register with the GAB if they wish to renew financial activity.
 Terminated committees differ from exempt committees in that candidates with terminated committees cannot run for office while exempt candidates can.
 While most terminated committees belong to also-rans and retired office holders, members of the State Supreme Court often terminate their committees at some point during their ten year term only to renew them as they prepare to run for re-election.
+State candidates running for local offices may also terminate their state committees so as to avoid state reporting requirements.

 Refers to any party with ballot status other than the Democratic or Republican parties, the two major parties.
 Currently in Wisconsin these include the Wisconsin Green, Libertarian, and Constitution parties.